WISH Board of Directors 2018

 Karina Munroe – Treasurer

-Stephanie works for RBC and most recently was a manager at a local branch within the East Vancouver area.
+Stephanie works as a Development Assistant for St-Paul’s Hospital Foundation and, previously, worked for RBC as a manager at a local branch within the East Vancouver area.
 Previous roles include operations, HR and sales management.
 Adopted to a Caucasian family, her Aboriginal heritage is important to her and she understands that not all Aboriginal girls and women are in safe and supportive environments which is why she strongly believes in supporting Aboriginal women who are vulnerable in our community.
 She co-leads an internal employee Aboriginal Resource group at RBC and is passionate about volunteering and supporting vulnerable women in our communities.

 Zoe Grams is the principal of ZG Communications, a feminist marketing agency and registered B-Corporation dedicated to promoting stories that create positive social change.
 Their clients include publishers such as Arsenal Pulp Press, Bloomsbury and Farrer, Strauss and Giroux; The Vancouver Writers Fest; The RAISE Collective; Speech & Hearing BC and BMO Vancouver Marathon.
 Her writings about politics and culture appear in a variety of publications.
 Prior to founding ZG, she gained an MA in Philosophy from The University of Glasgow and worked for PR agencies in London and Vancouver, specializing in not-for-profit marketing and cultural media relations.
 She emigrated to Canada from Scotland, where she was born and raised, and is grateful to live on unceded Coast Salish territory.
 She is Co-Chair (soon to be former Co-Chair) of The KidSafe Project Society.